styleguidist/react-styleguidist/docs/Configuration.md

 Type: `string`, defaults: `rsg-root`

-The ID of the DOM element that React-Styleguidist mounts.
+The ID of a DOM element where Styleguidist mounts.

 #### `pagePerSection`

 Type: `Boolean`, default: `false`

-Render one section or component per page, starting with the first.
+Render one section or component per page.

-If set to `true`, each section will be single page.
+If `true`, each section will be a single page.

-The value may be differ on each environment.
+The value may depends on a current environment:

 ```javascript
 module.exports = {